geometry¶

 Where R is

-is position.If the reference system provides any local rotation frame != 1, R is defined as:
+rotationandtis position.If the reference system provides any local rotation frame != 1, R is defined as:

 R = R_thisframe * R_locrot